stepanenko/stepanenko/readings.md

 - JavaScript

-  - Clean JavaScript.
-A concise guide to learning Clean Code, SOLID and Unit Testing
+  - Clean JavaScript - A concise guide to learning Clean Code, SOLID and Unit Testing
   - Composing Software - An Exploration of Functional Programming and Object Composition in JavaScript
   - JavaScript Cookbook, Third Edition